jacomyal/emmett/README.md

 # Emmett

-**Emmett** is a custom events emitter for Node.js and the browser.
+A custom event emitter for Node.js and the browser.

-It aims at provide its user with a lot of event emitting sugar while remaining lightweight and fast.
+It aims at providing its user with a lot of event emitting sugar while remaining lightweight and fast.

 ## Installation